Home » African Destinations » Rwanda » Lake Kivu

 Best Time to Visit Lake Kivu

-Lake Kivu is a year-round destination, but the best time to visit is during Rwanda’s dry seasons—from mid-June to early September and December to February.
-During these months, the weather is sunny, the skies are clear, and outdoor activities like swimming, kayaking, hiking, and boat cruises are more enjoyable.
+During these months the weather is sunny, skies are clear, and outdoor activities such as kayaking, hiking, swimming, and boat cruises are more enjoyable.

 How to Get to Lake Kivu